balfieri/cordic/README.md

 </pre>

 <p>
-By default, this code automatically performs appropriate argument range reductions and post-CORDIC adjustments, but it can be turned off if you know that the inputs to the math functions are in the proper range already.
+This code automatically performs appropriate argument range reductions and post-CORDIC adjustments, but it can be turned off if you know that the inputs to the math functions are in the proper range already.
 </p>

 <p>
-By default, the CORDIC routines perform frac_w iterations in order to arrive at frac_w precision.
+The CORDIC routines perform frac_w iterations in order to arrive at frac_w precision.
 You may, however, reduce the number of iterations by passing a different value for n to the constructor.
 The numeric encoding will be the same, but the result will be less precise.
 Again, two different Cordic() instances with idential parameters except for do_reduce and n can be used on an operation-by-operation basis.